-Blasters in this lineup are geared towards teens and young adults.
+Blasters in this lineup are geared toward teens and young adults.
 It features spherical foam ammo and appealing mature paint jobs in comparison with other Nerf series.
 The blasters in this series are recommended for teens above 14 years.
-The blasters are considerably more powerful than even the Elite series, and hence the higher age requirement.
-They shoot what nerf calls ‘High impact rounds’.
+The blasters are considerably more powerful than even the Elite series, hence the higher age requirement.
+They shoot what Nerf calls ‘High impact rounds’.
 This ammo is basically foam balls that have dimples all over their surface just like a golf ball.

 In a bold move, Nerf has named the blasters in this series after the Greek gods themselves, showing off their confidence in this line-up.
-Late 2015, Nerf released Apollo (a spring action blaster) and Zeus (Flywheel blaster).
+In late 2015, Nerf released Apollo (a spring action blaster) and Zeus (a Flywheel blaster).
 Both have had a warm reception in the Nerf community.
 Encouraged, Nerf has made Rival one of its main lineups for foam blasters.